RusulK/Tic_Tac_Toe/README.md

 * Link Heroku app to repositry.
 * click Deploy.

+# Future Enhancment
+* Asking the player if wants to continue playing or not.
+* players Scores.
+* Difficulty Levels.

 # Credit
 * Code institute for the deployment terminal.
 * Youtube tutorials.